nqminds/nqm-api-tdx/api.md

 **Kind**: instance method of [<code>TDXApi</code>](#TDXApi)
 <a name="TDXApi+exchangeTDXToken"></a>

-### tdxApi.exchangeTDXToken(token, [ip]) ⇒ <code>object</code>
+### tdxApi.exchangeTDXToken(token, [validateIP], [exchangeIP], [ttl]) ⇒ <code>object</code>
-Exchanges a client user token (e.g. bound to the browser IP) for an application-user token bound to the currently authenticated token IP.
+Exchanges a client user token (e.g. bound to the browser IP) for an application-user token bound to the given IP or the currently authenticated token IP.
 The currently authenticated token ***must*** be an application token, whereby the application has been authorised by the user and the user has permission to access the application.
-The returned token will be bound to the same IP address as the currently authenticated token (i.e the application server IP).
+The returned token will be bound to the given IP or the IP of the currently authenticated token (i.e the application server IP).

 **Kind**: instance method of [<code>TDXApi</code>](#TDXApi)
 **Returns**: <code>object</code> - - The new token application-user token, bound to the server IP.